carlosplanchon/carlosplanchon.github.io/_posts/2025-01-13-enhancing-clean-web-data-extraction-with-python.md

 *   **Whitespace Cleanup:** Automatic removal of redundant spaces and line breaks, reducing the need for manual `.strip()` or regex fixes.

 *   **Nested HTML Handling:** `BeautifulSoup` allows for more forgiving parsing of deeply nested or imperfect HTML structures.

-As additional features, you can also

 * * *